shadeed/rtl-styling/posts/rtl-styling.md

 ![](../../img/text-deco-1.png)

-#### 2.2) Box Shadow
+#### 2.2.
+Box Shadow

-The browser support is much better than `text-decoration` and actually, it's possible to detect the support for one of the new `text-decoration` properties and if not supported, the Box Shadow solution will be used.
+Browser support for `box-shadow` is much better than for `text-decoration`.
+It’s possible to detect support for one of the new `text-decoration` properties, and if the browser does not support it, then it will fall back to the `box-shadow` property.

 ```css
 .link-3 {